thirtyninetythree/thirtyninetythree/README.md

 ### 📘 Experience
 Fullstack dev with experience building web and android apps.
-I've built apps with Flutter, React, Javascript, Django, Rust
+I've built apps with Flutter, React, Javascript, Django, Go

 ### ⚡ Currently Working On
-Learning Rust so that I can build system level infrastructure.
+Learning Go so that I can build system level infrastructure.